shankarsivarajan/mesh_segmentation/README.md

 mesh_segmentation
 =================

 A simple python addon for blender using spectral clustering to segment meshes.
 Uses [numpy](http://www.numpy.org/) and [scipy](http://www.scipy.org/) for matrix calculations.
 Developed as a project for the spectral-clustering course of University Bremen.
-Based on the paper "Segmentation of 3D Meshes through Spectral Clustering" by Rong Liu and Hao Zhang (https://doi.org/10.1109/PCCGA.2004.1348360).
+Based on the paper "[Segmentation of 3D Meshes through Spectral Clustering](https://doi.org/10.1109/PCCGA.2004.1348360)" by Rong Liu and Hao Zhang.
 ### Usage

  - Install [scipy](http://scipy.org/install.html) in the Python installation used by Blender.
 On Linux, this should be the system Python.
 On Windows, use [blender_pip](https://github.com/amb/blender_pip).